Aragaki Yui

 Aragaki was born and raised in Naha, Okinawa, as the youngest of three sisters.
 In 2001, at the age of 13, she entered a model audition for the teen fashion magazine Nicola and won the Grand Prix, which led to her becoming an exclusive model for the magazine.
 During her time there, she appeared on the cover 15 times—a notably high number compared to many of her contemporaries.

-In 2003, at the age of 15, Aragaki moved to Tokyo to attend Horikoshi High School, a school known for its many celebrity alumni.
-Around the same time, she began transitioning from modeling to acting and commercial work.
-Among her early projects, her appearance in a commercial for Pocky quickly boosted her public recognition and laid the foundation for her future acting career.
+In 2003, at the age of 15, Aragaki Yui moved to Tokyo to attend Horikoshi High School, a school known for having many alumni from the entertainment industry.
+Around the same time, she began shifting her career from modeling to acting and appearing in commercials.

 Career